Noissed/yiffer-dl/README.md

 It's super fast tho.

 # Note for the owner of yiffer.xyz
-Write an issue in this repo if you want to take this down.
+Open an issue in this repo if you want to take this down.